miftahulaziz/ICT720-2025-TeamProject/README.md

   - MQTT Broker: `broker.emqx.io`
   - Firebase Realtime Database: `https://chigga-bro-hiking-default-rtdb.asia-southeast1.firebasedatabase.app/`
 - **Alert System**:
-  - LINE Bot and LLM API for messaging
+  - LINE Bot
   - Web App for data visualization and user interaction

 # Implementation Details:
 - **ESP32 Setup**: The ESP32 collects sensor data every 5 seconds, formats it as JSON, and publishes it to MQTT topics (e.g., `brohiking/all`).
 - **Python Script**: Subscribes to MQTT, processes data, and uploads it to Firebase with a server-side timestamp.
-- **Alert System**: LINE Bot + LLM api sends alerts based on anomaly detection.
+- **Alert System**: LINE Bot sends alerts based on anomaly detection.

 # How to Run:
 1. **ESP32 Setup**: